-The Offering

-Common stock offered by the selling

-stockholders 51,514,346 shares of common stock.

-Common stock to be outstanding

-immediately after this offering 58,052,480 shares of common stock.(1)

-Voting Rights Each share of common stock has one vote.

-Use of proceeds We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.
-See "Use of Proceeds."
+The Offering Issuer NMI Holdings, Inc. Common stock offered by us shares of common stock.
+Common stock offered by the selling stockholders shares of common stock.
+Offering Price Range Between \$ and \$ per share of common stock.
+Over-allotment option The underwriters may also purchase up to an additional shares of common stock from us and an additional shares of common stock from the selling stockholders at the public offering price, less the underwriting discount, within 30 days of this prospectus to cover overallotments, any.
+Common stock be outstandin immediately after this offe g Use of proceeds Assuming an initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, we estimate that the net proceeds to us from the sale of our common stock in this offering will be \$ (or \$ if the underwriters exercise in full their option to purchase additional shares of common stock from us), after deducting estimated underwriting discounts and commission and estimated offering expenses.
+We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.
+We intend to use our net proceeds from this offering for working capital and other general corporate purposes.
+See " Use of Proceeds ."
 Dividend policy We have never paid cash dividends to holders of our common stock.
 We do not expect to declare or pay any cash or other dividends on our common stock in the foreseeable future.

-Listing Our common stock currently trades on the NASDAQ under the symbol "NMIH."

-Risk factors Please read the section entitled "Risk Factors" beginning on page 15 for a discussion of some of the factors you should consider before buying our common stock.

-(1) Based on 58,052,480 shares of our common stock issued and outstanding as of November 15, 2013 and includes 137,380 shares that were issued upon vesting of restricted stock units issued under the 2012 Stock Incentive Plan.
-Unless otherwise indicated, information contained in this prospectus regarding the number of shares of our common stock outstanding after this offering does not include an aggregate of up to 6,354,785 shares, as of November15, 2013, of our common stock comprising:

-Ÿ 313,870 shares of our common stock issuable upon exercise of the FBR Warrant;

-Ÿ 678,295 shares of our common stock issuable upon exercise of warrants that were initially issued to MAC Financial Ltd. in connection with the MAC Acquisition.
-The stockholders of MAC Financial Ltd. have wound up its affairs pursuant to a members voluntary liquidation under Bermuda law.
+Listing We have applied to list our common stock on the NASDAQ under the symbol "NMIH."
+Risk factors Please read the section entitled " Risk Factors " beginning on page 14 for a discussion of some of the factors you should consider before buying our common stock. of restric 55,637,480 shares of our common stock issued and outstanding as of September 30, 2013, and includes 137,380 shares that were issued upon vestin ed stock units issued under the 2012 Stock Incentive Plan.
+Unless otherwise indicated, information contained in this prospectus regarding the numbe of our common stock outstanding after this offering does not include an aggregate of up to 6,354,785 shares of our common stock comprising: • 3 13,870 shares of our common stock issuable upon exercise of the FBR Warrant; A 78,295 shares of our common stock issuable upon exercise of warrants that were initially issued to MAC Financial Ltd. in connection with the MAC cquisition.
+The stockholders of MAC Financial Ltd. have resolved to wind up its affairs pursuant to a members voluntary liquidation under Bermuda w, and have appointed a liquidator for that purpose.
 The warrants previously held by MAC Financial Ltd. have been divided and distributed to its former stockholders;

-Y 3,062,579 shares of our common stock issuable upon exercise of outstanding stock options, 742,757 of which are currently exercisable;

-Ÿ 1,248,650 shares of our common stock issuable upon vesting of restricted stock units; and

-\ddot{Y} An aggregate of 1,051,391 shares of our common stock reserved for issuance under the 2012 Stock Incentive Plan.
+- 3,063,878 shares of our common stock issuable upon exercise of outstanding stock options, 659,723 of which are currently exercisable; - 1,248,650 shares of our common stock issuable upon vesting of restricted stock units; and - An aggregate of 1,050,092 shares of our common stock reserved for issuance under the 2012 Stock Incentive Plan.